Microsuction or irrigation

 - Pressure or a feeling of fullness in the ear

 Treatment for Wax Build up

 Wax buildup can be annoying and keep you from hearing at your best.
 Trying to remove a blockage on your own at home can make the situation worse.
-The Hearing Clinic offers a wax removal services in Hertfordshire in one of our clinics – Radlett, Hitchin and St Albans.
+The Hearing Clinic offers a wax removal services in Hertfordshire in one of our clinics – Radlett and Hitchin.

 We use ear irrigation or endoscopic microsuction wax removal.
 Both are safe and gentle ways of removing excess wax and restoring hearing.

 - Ear irrigation: special equipment is used to flush the ear with a gentle flow of warm water.
 This process takes 15-30 minutes depending on the amount, type, and depth of wax.